 5.0 out of 5 stars(8)

-Name: Yellow Spotted Climbing toads go by the scientific name Rentapia flavomaculata formerly Pedostibes hosii.
-It is typically called the Yellow Spotted Climbing Toad, sometimes shortened to YSCT in internet shorthand, and is also known as the Common Tree Toad or the Asian Yellow Spotted Climbing Toad.
-This toad is in the family Bufonidae, and is considered a true toad.
+Name: Yellow-Spotted Climbing Toads go by the scientific name Rentapia flavomaculata, formerly Pedostibes hosii.
+They're typically called Yellow-Spotted Climbing Toads, sometimes shortened to YSCT in internet shorthand, and are also known as Common Tree Toads or Asian Yellow-Spotted Climbing Toads.
+They're in the family Bufonidae and are considered true toads.
 This species has been separated out from Rentapia hosii as of 2020.
-R.hosii is found only on the island of Borneo and the females are visibly different from flavomaculata
+R. hosii is found only on the island of Borneo and the females are visibly different from flavomaculata.

-Size: Adult yellow spotted climbing toads are fairly large, and there is a drastic size different between males and females.
-An adult male may reach about 4 inches, but most will be closer to 3 - 3.5".
+Size: Adult yellow-spotted climbing toads are fairly large, and there is a drastic size different between males and females.
+An adult male may reach about 4 inches, but most will be closer to 3 - 3.5 inches.
 We have one large wild caught male that measures almost 5 inches!
-A large female will be much larger and bulkier than a male, and may measure up to 5.5”.
-All of the Yellow Spotted Climbing Toad toadlets Josh's Frogs sells are well started juveniles, and measure 3/4"-1" inch long.
+A large female will be much larger and bulkier than a male, and may measure up to 5.5 inches.
+All of the Yellow-Spotted Climbing Toad toadlets Josh's Frogs sells are well-started juveniles, and measure 3/4-1 inch long.

 Social Behavior: These toads are not outwardly aggressive towards each other, and do great housed in groups.
 Josh's Frogs recommends housing adult females and males seperate from each other outside of the breeding season, to avoid stress.
 Males may dominate each other by mounting/climbing over their cagemates (as shown above) - this generally is only a momentary inconvenience, and seldom results in any long term harm.